ProjetPP/Documentation/data-model.md

 This document tries to use the same denominations as the [RDF](http://www.w3.org/RDF/) specifications.

 ## Data model
-The PPP queries/questions are trees, where leafs are *values* and nodes are *operators*.
+The PPP queries/questions are trees, where leaves are *values* and nodes are *operators*.

 ### *values*
 We describe here the different kind of possible *values*.